mosip/documentation/docs/README.md

 * Ease of integration to the relying parties as it follows standard-based protocols (lower time to market).
 * Narrows and bridges the digital divide by enabling multiple modes of verification.

-_Note_: IdP (version 0.9.0) is completely re-structured and renamed as e-Signet.
+_Note_: IdP (version 0.9.0) is completely re-structured and renamed as e-Signet (from endpoints to classes).